Domestic Pets of Madame de Pompadour: The Pet Culture of Versailles

 Phalene dogs were highly fashionable at Versailles during the 18th century

 The Phalen dog breed originated in Europe, particularly in France and Belgium.
-The name 'Phalène' is French, meaning 'moth' or 'night butterfly,' which likely refers to the breed's distinctive butterfly-like ears.
+The name 'Phalène' is French, meaning 'moth' or 'night butterfly,' which refers to the breed's distinctive butterfly-like ears.

 Bichon Frise